Glutatione information

 In aerobic cells, free radicals are constantly produced mostly as reactive oxygen species.
 Once produced, free radicals are removed by antioxidant defenses including the enzymes catalase, glutathione peroxidase, and superoxide dismutase.
 Reactive oxygen species, including nitric oxide and related species, commonly exert a series of useful physiological effects.
 However, imbalance between prooxidant and antioxidant defenses in favor of prooxidants results in oxidative stress.
 This results in damage to lipids, proteins, and nucleic acids.
 Alone or in combination with primary factors, free radicals are involved in the cause of hundreds of diseases.

-a treatment for cataracts?
-I am a huge believer in taking glutathione in
+cataracts?
+I am a huge believer in taking glutathione in powder form

-powder form orally which has helped my allergies tremendously.
-I just had
+orally which has helped my allergies tremendously.
+I just had one

 experience using this product.